jvani/PUI2016_jmv423/HW1_jmv423/README.md

 1. Created a repo and file.
 2. Fixed merge conflict.
 3. Forked repos from Ben Miller, Ian Wright, and Ian Stuart.
-4. Merged both of their pull requests into my file.
+4. Merged their pull requests into my file.

 ###Assignment 2: Set up environmental variable and alias
 1. To set up the environmental variable, I logged into compute and added the PUI2016 variable and pui2016 alias my .bash_profile in nano.